COMING SOON TO A BARN OR WAREHOUSE NEAR YOU

 Q. How do I pick

-which Working Cat I would like to adopt?
+which Barn Cat I would like to adopt?

 A. By filling out the adoption application, you will indicate which type of cat (feral, semi-feral, semi-social) you are interested in.
 When we have a cat that could potentially be a match one of our staff members would contact you.